Upperdog/clean-image-filenames/readme.md

 # Sanitize Image Filenames

-Say goodbye to bad image filenames like Château-de-Ferrières.jpg and say hello to nice and clean filenames like chateau-de-ferrieres.jpg.
+Say goodbye to bad image filenames like Château-de-Ferrières.jpg or Smörgåsbord.png and say hello to nice and clean filenames like chateau-de-ferrieres.jpg and smargasbord.png.
 This plugins sanitizes filenames for select mime types when the file is being uploaded to the WordPress media library.
-The plugin can be used on single sites or multisite networks.

 ## Features